Stencyl/stencylpedia/block-reference/custom-blocks/main.md

 ***

-> Read our [Stencylpedia guide](http://www.stencyl.com/help/view/creating-custom-blocks/) on Custom Blocks.
+> Read our guide on [Custom Blocks](http://www.stencyl.com/help/view/creating-custom-blocks/) for more information on how to create custom blocks.

 ***